kconner/next-js-in-docker-example/README.md

     - The build stage continues by removing development packages and preparing a release build.
     - The archive stage starts fresh and copies in just what's needed at runtime for a small release container.
 - `docker-compose.yml` prepares a development environment including a debuggable web server and a Storybook server.
-- `scripts/build-image.sh` performs a build to any stage listed in the Dockerfile and optionally pushes the build and archive images to the container registery.
-- `scripts/deploy-image.sh` deploys a container from a registry to a Kubernetes cluster with `kubectl apply`, or optionally deletes it with `kubectl delete`.
+- `scripts/run-continuous-integration.sh` and its helper scripts perform a complete CI workflow, including building the application in Docker containers, testing it, pushing it to a container registry, and deploying it to Kubernetes.

 ## How to use this setup